 Building: Originally built in 1953, expanded in 1967 and 1983.

 Size: 154,886 square feet, including three floors and two mezzanines

 Seating capacity: 700

-Other resources located in the library: Writing and Learning Commons, IT help desk, computer lab, film-viewing rooms, classrooms, special rooms for group or private study and research, Java City coffee shop, wireless access throughout.
+Other resources located in the library: Writing and Learning Commons, IT help desk, computer lab, classrooms, special rooms for group or private study and research, Java City coffee shop, wireless access throughout.